Weyl-Schr\"odinger representations of Heisenberg groups in infinite dimensions: Abstract

 \section{Abstract}

-A complexified Heisenberg matrix group $\mathrm{H}_\mathbb{C}$ with entries from an infinite-dimensional Hilbert space $H$ is investigated.
-The Weyl--Schr{\"o}dinger type irreducible representations of $\mathrm{H}_\mathbb{C}$ on the space $L^2_\chi$ of square-integrable scalar functions is described.
-The integrability is understood under the invariant probability measure $\chi$ which satisfies an abstract Kolmogorov consistency conditions over the infinite-dimensional unitary group $U(\infty)$ irreducible acted on $H$.
-The space $L^2_\chi$ is generated by Schur polynomials in variables on Paley--Wiener maps over $U(\infty)$.
-Therewith, the Fourier-image of $L^2_\chi$ coincides with a space of Hilbert--Schmidt entire analytic functions on $H$ generated by suitable Fock space.
-Applications to linear and nonlinear heat equations over the group $\mathrm{H}_\mathbb{C}$ are considered.
+We investigate the group $\mathcal{H}_\mathbb{C}$ of complexified Heisenberg matrices with entries from an infinite-dimensional complex Hilbert space $H$.
+Irreducible representations of the Weyl--Schr{\"o}dinger type on the space $L^2_\chi$ of quadratically integrable $\mathbb{C}$-valued functions are described.
+Integrability is understood with respect to the projective limit $\chi=\varprojlim\chi_i$ of probability Haar measures $\chi_i$ defined on groups of unitary $i\times i$-matrices $U(i)$.
+The measure $\chi$ is invariant under the infinite-dimensional group $U(\infty)=\bigcup U(i)$ and satisfies the abstract Kolmogorov consistency conditions.
+The space $L^2_\chi$ is generated by Schur polynomials on Paley--Wiener maps.
+The Fourier-image of $L^2_\chi$ coincides with the Hardy space ${H}^2_\beta$ of Hilbert--Schmidt analytic functions on $H$ generated by the correspondingly weighted Fock space $\Gamma_\beta(H)$.
+An application to heat equation over $\mathcal{H}_\mathbb{C}$ is considered.